Rangana Herath: Coaching career

 In June 2021, Herath was appointed as the spin bowling consultant of the Bangladesh national cricket team by the Bangladesh Cricket Board (BCB).
 He replaced Daniel Vettori who served as spin bowling coach from July 2019.

+In September 2024, Herath was named as the spin bowling coach of the New Zealand national cricket team for the test series against Afghanistan and Sri Lanka.